 The Brother MFC-J995DW is the best printer with AirPrint for families that we've tested.
-It's an amazing all-in-one-printer that's versatile enough for a variety of uses.
+It's an amazing all-in-one that's versatile enough for a variety of uses.
 It has a great, user-friendly design and feels sturdy and well-built.
-The ink cartridges are easy to access from the front of the printer, and it has a wide variety of connectivity options, allowing you to print via Wi-Fi, USB, and from an external storage device.
+The ink cartridges are easy to access from the front, and it has a wide variety of connectivity options, allowing you to print via Wi-Fi, USB, and from an external storage device.

-Unfortunately, like most laser printers, it has mediocre color accuracy and bad photo printing quality, so this printer is suggested for black and white use.
+Unfortunately, like most laser printers, it has mediocre color accuracy and bad photo printing quality, so it's suggested for black and white use.
 Fortunately, the Brother iPrint&Scan is an excellent app that allows you to scan directly from your phone, and you can print most common file types, including Microsoft Office files.
-Overall, this is the best printer with AirPrint that we've seen for small office use.
+Overall, this is the best printer with AirPrint that we've tested for small office use.

 If you prefer an inkjet printer with cheaper cartridges and much better photo printing quality, check out the HP OfficeJet Pro 9025.
 It doesn't have as high a page yield as the Brother MFC-L3770CDW Laser, but it's still significant.
 Besides AirPrint support, you can connect it via its own Wi-Fi, through a wired connection, and you can print directly from a USB drive, but you can't connect to it via Bluetooth.
 It also has outstanding scanning features as it has a sheetfed and flatbed scanner.
 It prints pages fairly quickly, but it may not be fast enough if you quickly need to print a long document for a client.
 Regardless, it's well-built, and the menus on the display screen are easy-to-use.